SMART Design for Care

 in the PARRTH process

 This is an exciting opportunity to get involved in research aimed at understanding how work design can be leveraged to prevent psychological injury and improve the well-being of workers in the H&SA industry.

 By participating in the PARRTH process, your organisation will have access to work design experts who use evidence-based strategies to explore the work design challenges facing your workers and to co-create strategies to improve these challenges.

 The PARRTH process involves:

-Preparing an organization for change;
+Preparing an organisation for change;

-Assessing work design and wellbeing;
+Assessing work design and well-being;

 Tracking the effect of the redesign; and

 Habituating the change into the daily functioning of the organisation.

 To get the best possible experience from your involvement with this research, the PARRTH process requires active participation from members of your organisation.